 How to avoid paying capital gains tax on inherited property

-Inheriting property can be both a blessing and a financial challenge.
-While receiving real estate as an inheritance represents a significant asset, it can also trigger substantial tax obligations when you decide to sell.
-Understanding how to avoid capital gains taxes (CGT) on inherited property is crucial for preserving the wealth you've received and maximizing your inheritance.
+Inheriting property can be a financial challenge.
+While receiving real estate as an inheritance represents a significant asset, it might also trigger substantial tax obligations when you decide to sell it.
+Capital gains tax (CGT) on inherited property works differently than on typical real estate transactions.
+Understanding how to avoid or minimize it is crucial for preserving the wealth you've received and maximizing your inheritance.

 When do you owe capital gains tax on inherited property?